jguida941/cs320-contact-service-junit/README.md

 | Semantic security   | **CodeQL**                 | Detects SQLi/XSS/path-traversal patterns in a separate workflow.                     |

 Each layer runs automatically in CI, so local `mvn verify` mirrors the hosted pipelines.
+- Dependabot runs daily against the Maven ecosystem and automatically opens PRs for available dependency upgrades.

 ## Mutation Testing & Quality Gates
 - PITest runs inside `mvn verify`, so the new service tests contribute directly to the enforced mutation score.